nikosf95/match-management/README.md

 - When a resource is not found, the API will return a 404 Not Found response.
 - For invalid requests or data, the API will return a 400 Bad Request response.
+- In other cases, the API will return a 500 Interval Server Error followed by the exception message.